-If the Port (see 11.5.13 Port Configuration Packet) is configured with a remote device ad it's data source then the only packets that can be added to the port are Remote packets.
+In case the Port (see 11.5.13 Port Configuration Packet) is configured with a remote device as its data source, only Remote packets can be added to the port.
 Remote packets are aperiodic and will be generated whenever available.
 Packet rate should be configured as 9 (50 Hz) for aperiodic packets.